darquessa/udemy_guide_first_app/README.md

 # udemy_guide_first_app
-Learning flutter with the Flutter & Dart Complete Guide on Udemy.
+Learning flutter with the "Flutter & Dart - The Complete Guide [2024 Edition]" on Udemy.